+Diet & Depression.
 Depression is an issue that many individuals across the world struggle with.
-There are multiple factors that contribute to the onset of depression.
+Also, there are multiple factors that contribute to the onset of depression.
 The nurture vs nature, or environment vs genetics debate is ongoing but most will agree that the onset of depression is a more often than not a culmination of both.
-An often overlooked contributor to depression is diet.
+Furthermore, an often overlooked contributor to depression is diet.

 What is the link?